dasturchiBro/CompetitiveProgramming/CSES.fi/Introductory_Problems/Missing Number/README.md

-You are given all numbers between 1,2,...,n except one.
+<h6>You are given all numbers between 1,2,...,n except one.
 Your task is to find the missing number.<br>
-Input<br>
+Input:<br>
 The first input line contains an integer n.<br>
 The second line contains n-1 numbers.
 Each number is distinct and between 1 and n (inclusive).
 <br>Output:<br>